 Table of Content

 A death in the family can be devastating.
 It can be even more heart-wrenching if the death was someone else’s fault.
 When a family member’s death is caused by another’s avoidance, neglect, or illegal act, it’s known as wrongful death.
 Wrongful death can cause grief, anger, fear, and helplessness.
-If you are thinking about taking action for a wrongful death claim in Washington State, The Advocates Law hope the following can help you seek justice in some way for your loss.
+If you are thinking about taking action for a wrongful death claim in Washington State, The Advocates Injury Attorneys hope the following can help you seek justice in some way for your loss.

 Wrongful death can either be intentional or unintentional.
 Intentional wrongful deaths, such as murder, can lead to criminal proceedings with probable jail or prison for the person who caused harm to the deceased.
 Motor vehicle accidents where a driver is drunk and causes the death of anyone in their path will likely be charged with intent of wrongdoing.
 In this scenario, the drunk driver will face criminal charges, as well as a civil claim against their auto insurance.